Grand Opera House

 By the 1970’s, was operating as a venue for adult films.
 Ironically, it was during its years showing adult films, remodeled almost beyond recognition, that it was named to the National Register of Historic Places (1974).
 In 1980, the city of Oshkosh acquired the Grand Theatre, and two years later, a massive restoration project was begun to restore the Opera House to its original splendor.

 It was finally rededicated in 1986, after a $3.5 million restoration and renovation project was completed.
 Appropriately, the Grand Opera House reopened with the same opera it originally opened with more than a century before, “The Bohemian Girl”.
-The breathtakingly beautiful Grand, a fine example of a Midwestern Victorian-era theater, today hosts live stage shows, concerts, film screenings, community events, and much more.
-It also hosts the Student Discovery Series, a well-known children’s theater, which includes a wide array of performances.
+The breathtakingly beautiful Grand Theatre, a fine example of a Midwestern Victorian-era theatre, today hosts live stage shows, concerts, film screenings, community events, and much more.
+It also hosts the Student Discovery Series, a well-known children’s theatre, which includes a wide array of performances.